Extra margin for printers

 Heidelberg has showcased its revamped Print Media Center in Germany – now branded as the ‘Home of Print’ for a busy post-Drupa customer event.

-The ‘Heidelberg Days’ took place earlier this week, with hundreds of customers from the manufacturer’s home market as well as international markets in attendance at the 9,000sqm facility at its Wiesloch-Walldorf campus.
+The ‘Heidelberg Days’ took place over the past week, with hundreds of customers from the manufacturer’s home market as well as international markets in attendance at the 9,000sqm facility at its Wiesloch-Walldorf campus.

 Customers were able to take an in-depth look at some of the new products and innovations showcased at Drupa, including the Boardmaster web-feb flexo press for cartonboard and – in the pipeline – paper-based flexible packaging.